-To the modern health-conscious cook, schmaltz and gribenes sound like a heart attack waiting to happen.
-Schmaltz is full of cholesterol, but it adds a very unique flavor to dishes that is unmatched by any other type of oil.
+To the modern health-conscious cook, schmaltz and gribenes might sound like a heart attack waiting to happen.
+Schmaltz is a high cholesterol fat, but it adds a very unique flavor to dishes that is unmatched by any other type of oil.
 While many people find gribenes delicious, others might consider them too strange or unhealthy to enjoy.

-Schmaltz is basically rendered chicken fat.
-It is collected by slowly sautéing chicken skin and fat, then collecting the liquid fat that melts as it cooks.
-It’s easy to make and adds an authentic flavor to many Jewish recipes, including matzo balls and chopped liver.
+Schmaltz is collected by slowly sautéing chicken skin and fat, then collecting the liquid fat that melts as it cooks.
+Most of the time onion is added to the mix, which flavors the schmaltz and makes the gribenes extra tasty.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 - 1 lb chicken skin and fat, cut into narrow 1/2 inch pieces

 - 1 medium onion, sliced into thin 1/4 inch pieces

 Rinse the pound of chicken skin and fat, pat dry, then chop it into small 1/2 inch pieces.